dos1/libsuperderpy/README.md

 ## License

-The engine is available under the terms of GNU General Public License 3.0 or later.
+The engine is available under the terms of GNU Lesser General Public License 3.0 or later.

 ## Contributing

 Make sure to read the [code style guide](README_codestyle.md).
-By contributing, you agree to eventually relicense the code under the terms of GNU Lesser General Public License 3.0 or later.

 ## Disclaimer